iamdaniele/domo/README.md

 # Emitter

 A simple, reactive component state management library.
-Think React, but for the rest of us.
+Think React or Vue.js, but for the rest of us.

 ## Why Emitter

-Small projects, protoypes and rapid application development may require to iterate fast.
-In such cases, boilerplate code is usually kept to a minimum, and it may be desirable to use a component API with state management similar to React hooks.
+Low overhead projects, protoypes and rapid application development may require to iterate fast.
+In such cases, boilerplate code is usually kept to a minimum, while it may still be desirable to use a component API with state management similar to reactive hooks.
+Emitter can be useful when:

+- Your project is more important than its framework (for example, when you're building sample code for educational purposes, and you don't want your audience to understand and navigate your project dependencies)
+- You need a small library with stable APIs and a relatively slow release cycle
+- You can't be bothered with compilers, modules and packages
+- You don't need scaffolding and overstructures for your code

 ## Emitter principles